Flying Food Group Recall Is Expanded to Include More Listeria Contaminated Chicken Products Sold at Starbucks Locations in Georgia, Alabama & Florida

 drowsy.jpg

-"Drowsy Driving Prevention Week" was first recognized in November 2007.
+“Drowsy Driving Prevention Week” was first recognized in November 2007.
 At that time, NSF launched a new website: www.drowsydriving.org.
 On that website, readers can find more information about the dangers of drowsy driving and ways to help increase public awareness about this serious national safety problem.
 That website also features testimonials from victims whose lives have been permanently affected by a drowsy driving or sleep related crash.
 Moreover, every year during “Drowsy Driving Prevention Week,” NSF plans to release on its drowsydriving.org website an annual survey about progress being made on specific issues related to drowsy driving prevention and law enforcement.
-Ragland & Jones, LLP agrees that driver fatigue and drowsy driving is a serious traffic safety concern.
-Therefore, the firm fully supports the efforts of NSF to raise awareness about this problem through its "Drowsy Driving Prevention Week," and related education and prevention campaigns.
+Ragland Law Firm, LLP agrees that driver fatigue and drowsy driving is a serious traffic safety concern.
+Therefore, the firm fully supports the efforts of NSF to raise awareness about this problem through its “Drowsy Driving Prevention Week,” and related education and prevention campaigns.

 drowsybanner.jpg